 If your organization policy mandates strict preset, but wants to allow selective access to apps that are not productivity related, but are required for social interaction, follow these steps to configure settings in the Access Control service.
 In the following configuration, the strict preset is selected, but is customized so that access to Facebook groups is allowed, and access to instagram is through a secure browser.

 In the allowed categories section, click Add.
 In Add Categories, select Facebook Groups.
 Click Add.

 In the redirected to secure browser categories section, click Add.
 In Add Categories, select Instagram.
 Click Add.

 Your settings appear in the allowed and redirect categories.
 Click Save.

 To validate your configuration, you can publish a SaaS app for https://www.google.com with single sign-on disabled and have some users subscribed to the app.

 - Launch the SaaS app from Citrix Workspace app (or Citrix Workspace web).

-- After the app opens, search for facebook, and click the link returned in the search.
-You should see the app launch.
+- After the app opens, search for Facebook, and click the link returned in the search.
+You must see the app launch.

 - Search for Instagram, and click the link returned in the search.
-You should see the app launch in a secure browser.
+You must see the app launch in a secure browser.

 - Search for any URL in the blocked category, and click the link returned.
-You should get access denied.
+You must get access denied.